-On-the-job training is tailored to both current responsibilities as well as building a foundation for the future.
+On-the-job training is tailored to improving current capabilities as well as building a foundation for the future.
 These experiences provide hands-on opportunities to expand and enhance skills.

-We also encourage and, in some cases, offer support for employee participation in advanced degree and certification programs.
+We also encourage employees to participate in advanced degree and certification programs and, in some cases, offer support.

 We realize that a strong employee onboarding experience for new hires is important for their success.
-The experience combines aspects of education about Xerox culture and values with guidance about benefits, and more.
-Learning paths cover topics such as ethics, diversity, and inclusion and security, as well as organization and critical job-specific information.
+The experience combines aspects of education about Xerox culture and values with guidance about critical elements like benefits and direct deposit.
+Targeted learning paths cover topics such as ethics, diversity and inclusion, and security, as well as organization and critical job-specific information.